AmoebeLabs/swiss-army-knife-card-manual/docs/tools/usersvg-tool.md

 | `classes`    | :material-check: | Using SAK or User defined class definitions  |
 | `styles`     | :material-check: | Using inline SVG and CSS styles |

-The Text User SVG is composed of a single object: "usersvg" and this is the selector for styling:
+The User SVG tool is composed of a single object: "usersvg" and this is the selector for styling:
 ```yaml linenums="1"hl_lines="6 9"
 - type: 'usersvg'
   position: